Marker Logo

 Department of the Interior

 Topics and series.
 This historical marker is listed in these topic lists: ArchitectureIndustry & Commerce.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1880.

 Location.
 31° 8.704′ N, 90° 27.524′ W. Marker is in Magnolia, Mississippi, in Pike County.
-Marker is on Magnolia Street west of West Railroad Avenue North, on the right when traveling west.
+It is on Magnolia Street west of West Railroad Avenue North, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 225 Magnolia St, Magnolia MS 39652, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-U.S. Post Office – Magnolia (within shouting distance of this marker); Berryhill House (about 400 feet away, measured in a direct line); Magnolia Hall (about 500 feet away); Pike County Courthouse (about 600 feet away); Magnolia Presbyterian Church (approx. 0.2 miles away); Belle Maison (approx. 0.2 miles away); The Holmes House (approx. 0.2 miles away); Andrews House (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: U.S. Post Office – Magnolia (within shouting distance of this marker); Berryhill House (about 400 feet away, measured in a direct line); Magnolia Hall (about 500 feet away); Pike County Courthouse (about 600 feet away); Magnolia Presbyterian Church (approx. 0.2 miles away); Belle Maison (approx. 0.2 miles away); The Holmes House (approx. 0.2 miles away); Andrews House (approx. 0.2 miles away).
 Touch for a list and map of all markers in Magnolia.

 Regarding The Annex.
 Excerpt from the National Register nomination: